AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_2.md

 ### Rigid body

 The rigid body geometry is loaded from `cube.stl` and it is automatically placed with its lower face at the top of the deformable cube.
 It is then given a prescribed downward displacement of $\Delta z = -0.2$ m, applied uniformly over the 20 load increments.
-The `normal penalty factor` `pf` is set to $1000$, the value identified in the [Background](#background-rigid-body-contact) as giving a stress error of around $3\%$ for this stiff problem.
+The `normal penalty factor` `pf` is set to $1000$, the value identified in the [Results](#analysing-the-stress-in-the-domain) as giving a stress error of around $3\%$ for this stiff problem.

 </div>